exercism/julia/exercises/practice/binary-search/.docs/instructions.md

 and return an empty range located at the insertion point, see the docs for `searchsorted` below for examples.

-A binary search halves the number of items to check with each iteration, so locating an item (or determining its absence) takes logarithmic time.
+A binary search halves the number of items to search with each iteration, so locating an item (or determining its absence) takes logarithmic time.
-A binary search is a dichotomic divide and conquer search algorithm.

 ## Documentation for Julia's `searchsorted` function: